( Daddy and Wubs stretching during soccer practice.)

 Just a little info before this story...

-has a hole for your head, and it also has sleeves and pockets.
+Have you seen the commercial for the Snuggie?
+It's really a blanket but it has a hole for your head, and it also has sleeves and pockets.
 It looks like a big fleece poncho.
 The commercial promises you will stay warm and cozy while wearing the 'fashionable' Snuggie. wink.

-r the Strikers!
+Today we went to Wal-Mart to pick up some snacks for our soccer team.
+Tomorrow is not only team picture day, it's also our turn to bring snacks for the Strikers!
 Wubs was riding in the basket of our shopping cart, and Bella was riding in the shopping cart seat.
 All of a sudden Wubs shrieked, "Mama!
 Look!
 It's the Snuggie!
 Look!
 It's the Snuggie, just like on Qubo!!!"
 People actually turned to look at us and laugh.
 (Qubo is one of the channels we get on our tv. ) It was really funny!
 And after all, not every four year old can spot a Snuggie!

 'He who fears the Lord has a secure fortress, and for his children it will be a refuge."-Proverbs 14:26